Skip to main content

 Performance

-Loading the full library takes on the order of 100ms and registers the rules behind an operator-indexed dispatcher, so the impact on simplify() for expressions that don't involve special functions is small (typically 20–60%, depending on the expression mix).
+Loading the full library is a one-time per-engine cost and registers the rules behind an operator-indexed (per-head) dispatcher: a rule is only considered when the expression's operator matches the rule's operators hint.
+Because of this, the impact on simplify() for expressions that don't involve special functions is small — roughly 1.3× the unloaded baseline (typically a 10–30% overhead, depending on the expression mix), rather than scaling with the 1,300+ rules loaded.
 Loading is per-engine and idempotent: calling loadIdentities() twice does not duplicate rules.

 Call loadIdentities() early — before declaring your own symbols — so the library's symbol declarations (e.g. JacobiTheta) do not conflict with yours.
 If you have already declared a symbol, the library skips it and reports it in report.skipped.